suraiya054/my-first-git-project/README.md

 ## what is git?
 Git is a version control system.
 ## Global Config Commands
+### User Name
+ git config --global user.name "your name"

+This command is used to setup your workspace user name globally for all of your git repositories.

 ## Stage all changes in the directory
 . git add --all